 Figure Q13-1.
 The effects on ozone of EESC, solar changes, and volcanic eruptions.
-A comparison of the long-term variation in total solar radiation, a measure of the abundance of stratospheric sulfate particles, and EESC with global total ozone provides a basis to evaluate the primary influences on ozone over the past half century.
+A comparison of the long-term variation in EESC, total solar radiation, and a measure of the abundance of stratospheric sulfate particles with global total ozone provides a basis to evaluate the primary influences on ozone over the past half century.
 The top panel shows the record of equivalent effective stratospheric chlorine (EESC) for the midlatitude, lower stratosphere (about 19 km altitude).
 EESC represents the potential for stratospheric ozone depletion by halogens, which result primarily from human activities (see Q15).
 The second panel shows the total energy of incoming solar radiation, with peaks and valleys defining the maxima and minima of the 11-year solar cycle.
 Following the explosive volcanic eruptions marked on the third panel, the number of sulfur-containing particles in the stratosphere exhibits a dramatic rise.
 These particles decrease the transmission of solar radiation through the stratosphere, which is recorded by an increase in the quantity termed stratospheric aerosol optical depth.
 The bottom panel shows differences in global total ozone, averaged over 60°S to 60°N latitude, from the 1964-1980 average value.
-Global total ozone is 1-2% higher at solar maxima than solar minima due to enhanced formation of ozone by solar ultraviolet radiation (see Q1).
+Global total ozone is 1 to 2% higher at solar maxima than solar minima due to enhanced formation of ozone by solar ultraviolet radiation (see Q1).
 Reactions on sulfate particles enhance the abundance of highly reactive chlorine compounds, increasing the depletion of stratospheric ozone after major volcanic eruptions.
 The maximum depletion of ozone occurs in mid-1993, after the eruption of Mount Pinatubo.
 The bottom panel also shows the change in global total ozone attributed to EESC, found using an analysis that considers the effects on ozone of numerous natural and human-related factors.
 The long-term changes in ozone are consistent with the variation of EESC: prior to the mid-1990s EESC steadily rose while global ozone declined, and since the late 1990s EESC has declined and global ozone has risen.
-If solar output were the primary cause of the long-term variation in global total ozone in recent decades, then solar output would exhibit a similar pattern of decline followed by an increase.
-If volcanic activity were the primary cause of the long-term ozone decline, then stratospheric optical depth would exhibit a slow, gradual rise in recent decades.
 This figure illustrates that the primary influence on changes in global total ozone over the past half century is the abundance of stratospheric halogens.

-(see Q7).
-The amount of ozone depletion depends on both the mass of sulfate aerosol produced following the eruption and the value of EESC (see Q15).
-Global ozone decreased for a few years following the eruptions of Mount Agung, Volcán de Fuego, El Chichón and Mount Pinatubo.
-The ozone reduction from the eruption of Mount Pinatubo stands out in the global ozone record because it occurred at a time when EESC was near its peak and the perturbation to stratospheric sulfate aerosol was especially large (see Figures Q12-1 and Q13-1).
-Analysis of ozone observations shows that global total ozone declined by about 2% following the eruption of Mount Pinatubo in June 1991, and that this effect persisted for 2 to 3 years after the eruption.
+ozone declined by about 2% following the eruption of Mount Pinatubo in June 1991, and that this effect persisted for 2 to 3 years after the eruption.
 At times of relatively low EESC, such as the early 1960s, total ozone is not as sensitive to a volcanically induced increase in stratospheric aerosol as during current times, when values of EESC are much higher than background levels.

 If changes in the abundance of volcanic aerosol in the stratosphere were the primary cause of the long-term decline in global total ozone, then the record of stratospheric aerosol optical depth (marker of volcanic sulfate particles) would exhibit a slow, gradual rise.
-Instead, stratospheric volcanic aerosol has been guite low since 1995, a period of time over which global total ozone has been about 2-3% below the pre-1980 value.
-The data record shown in Figure Q13-1 provides evidence that the long-term decrease in global total ozone does not result from changes in volcanic aerosol.
+Instead, stratospheric volcanic aerosol has been quite low since 1995, a period of time over which global total ozone has been about 2 to 3% below the 1964-1980 value.
+The data record shown in Figure Q13-1 provides evidence that the long-term decrease in global total ozone relative to the 1964-1980 average does not result from changes in volcanic aerosol.